-Pasta dishes have flavors that never fail to excite our taste buds!
-You might be familiar with pasta recipes using a marinara sauce just like this chicken penne pasta.
+Pasta dishes never fail to excite our taste buds!
+You might be familiar with pasta recipes with marinara just like this chicken penne pasta.
 But we have another classic Italian pasta favorite that you shouldn’t miss — it’s the pasta pomodoro.
 The highlight of this dish is the authentic Italian tomato pasta sauce that’s absolutely timeless.

-Pasta pomodoro may be similar to marinara, but we just love it even more for its simple ingredients and authentic Italian flavors.
-So, if you’re not familiar with it yet, read on as we take you on a twirly and tangled ride of flavors!
+Pasta pomodoro sauce may be similar to marinara, but its unique recipe definitely sets it apart.
+So, if you’re not familiar with this kind of sauce yet, read on as we take you on a twirly and tangled ride of flavors!

 Tips on Making Pasta Pomodoro

 Spaghetti al Pomodoro is a simple dish, but you can’t have too many tricks up your sleeve, right?
-Here are some of the pomodoro-making tips that would come in handy when you make this recipe:
+Here are some of the pomodoro-making tips to help you make the best pasta pomodoro:

 - Use fresh basil leaves for a yummier pomodoro sauce.
 These compliment the flavor of pasta dishes better than dried basil.
-So if you have a basil plant in your garden, it’s their time to shine.
+So if you have basil plants in your garden, it’s their time to shine.
 Toss in a few fresh leaves into your saucepan to make this pasta pomodoro recipe.

 How To Make Pasta Pomodoro